Amazon Outdoor Deals

 Cold Steel Wild West Bowie Review | KnivesReview

-Cold Steel Wild West Bowie Review: A Modern Legend?
+Cold Steel Wild West Bowie Review: A Modern Frontier Legend?

 Cold Steel Wild West Bowie Full View Wild West Bowie Handle Detail Cold Steel Bowie Sheath Wild West Bowie Blade Grind

-There are knives you buy to open Amazon packages, like the reliable Ka-Bar Dozier, and then there are knives you buy because deep down, you want to feel like a frontier legend.
-The Cold Steel Wild West Bowie falls squarely into the second category.
-It is massive, unapologetic, and dripping with 19th-century Americana style.
+There are knives you buy to quietly open Amazon packages or slice an apple in the breakroom—like the discreet and highly reliable Ka-Bar Dozier—and then there are knives you buy because, deep down, you harbor an irrepressible desire to feel like a 19th-century frontier legend.
+The Cold Steel Wild West Bowie falls unapologetically into the second category.
+It is massive, incredibly intimidating, and dripping with raw, historical Americana style.

 Technical Specifications